 “That’s true,” Taiki admitted.
 Gently she added, “I think they’re excellent lyrics, Yaten.”

 Seiya’s reflection nodded.
 “We’ll have to find a different melody, of course, but this’ll make a great song.”

 Almost against her will, Yaten smiled faintly.
 Because she knew they’d suffered very much as she had, changed in their own ways as she had in hers.
 Because she knew that by ‘excellent lyrics’ and ‘great song’ they meant, “We understand every word; we’re with you in pain and in hope.”

 Because where she’d previously had fellow servants of a higher authority from different moons, barely even acquaintances, she now had sisters — or perhaps brothers — with the same name, the same goals, the same trauma.

 She swiveled in the window seat and stood.
 “Let’s practice something else,” she said airily, as if none of this mattered, and headed to pick up her own instrument.

 And maybe she would keep that last chorus in after all.

-An anonymous Guest gave me an NQF prompt full of interesting thoughts about Yaten too extensive to transfer here, and I came up with this.
+An anonymous Guest gave me a November Quick Fics 2018 prompt full of interesting thoughts about Yaten too extensive to transfer here, and I came up with this.
 I think I hit most of the points.